csesoc/constitution/CONSTITUTION.rst

    #. to receive from the Executive reports on the activities of CSESoc during the last preceding financial year;
    #. to elect members of the Executive;
    #. to receive and consider any financial statement or report required to be submitted to members under the Act.

-    This requirement will change in another commit to be made.

    #.
-Nominations for the Executive elections shall open, pursuant to `Elections`.
+Nominations for the Executive elections shall open, pursuant to Section 3.3 `Election of the Executive`_.
    #.
 Full minutes of this meeting, including a list of the new Executive, written financial reports, and constitutional amendments, shall be forwarded to Arc within ten (10) business days of the Handover Meeting; and

 #.
 Each full member is entitled to one vote at an annual general meeting.